 - HumanitiesProgram(s) Offered:College of Liberal Arts

-The Humanities major is an interdisciplinary approach to the study of the main intellectual and cultural themes found throughout Western civilization.
-It offers students a fine core major for a liberal arts education.
+The humanities major takes an interdisciplinary approach to studying the main intellectual and cultural themes in Western civilization.
+It’s a great way to gain a broad understanding of the human experience.

 - International StudiesProgram(s) Offered:College of Liberal Arts